xiaopz0/data_product/shiny/index.Rmd

 knit        : slidify::knit2slides
 ---

-## The purpose of this prediction
+## Purpose of the exercise

-1. To determine the species of Iris flower based a few basic measures
+1. Test a model's ability to predict flower species
-2. Using R's iris data to train a random forest model for prediction
+2. Model trained using R Iris data with a rpart tree model
-3. Input any value for sepal length, width and petal length and width to find out what the model predicts!
+3. Send in the measurements of your flower and find out its species!

 --- .class #id

-## Instruction on how to use the page
+## User Instruction

 1. Enter the parameter on the left
 2. Press submit